There are 2 common reasons why your ATV clicks, either the battery is weak, or the starter relay is bad.

 If you’re getting one click, it is usually a solid thump; then it’s a bad starter relay (also called a starter solenoid).

 The starter relay going bad is not as common as the battery going bad but does happen.
-The starter relay takes a lot of abuse because of the amount of electrical current that goes through it.
+The starter relay takes a lot of abuse because of the amount of electric current that goes through it.
 The starter relay is what connects the battery to the starter motor to turn the engine over and get it running.

 Before messing with the starter relay, you want to disconnect the battery from the ATV.